Outgoing Email Settings

 Change Outgoing Email Settings

-From within the mailbox, click the gear icon and choose Outgoing Email.
+From within the inbox, click the gear icon and choose Outgoing Email.

-Alternatively, you can navigate using the top menu by choosing Manage > Mailbox(es) > [Your Mailbox] > Outgoing Email.
+Alternatively, you can navigate using the top menu by choosing Manage > Inbox(es) > [Your Inbox] > Outgoing Email.

-All mailboxes default to this setting, and by default Help Scout will send emails on your behalf when you reply to or start a new conversation.
+All inboxes default to this setting, and by default Help Scout will send emails on your behalf when you reply to or start a new conversation.
 This means that the emails will show to your recipients as via helpscout.net or on behalf of your domain.
-This prevents spam filters from seeing the email as "spoofing" your domain, or falsely pretending to be real email from you.
-The recipients' email client will determine how this appears in their email.
-For example, if your recipient uses Gmail, it will look like this in their inbox:

-We will send the message as your custom email address directly if we're able to confirm that you have SPF set up to allow Help Scout to send as your domain.
-Check out Use an SPF Record to Help With Email Delivery for more information what SPF is and how to create that record.
+We will send the message as your custom email address directly, so your recipients will not see a via or on behalf of note in the email, if we're able to confirm that you have some DNS records set up so that recipient servers know that Help Scout is allowed to send as your domain.
+Check out Use DKIM to Help With Email Delivery for the details on what you'll need to set up.

 You may choose to use custom SMTP to improve email deliverability or to have more control over your outgoing email in general.
 Each time a reply or new email is sent, our servers will connect to your email provider and hand off the email to them — your email then will be sent to your recipient from your email provider's servers instead of Help Scout's servers.